Overview of US Education System (K-12)

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a nationwide, multiple-choice test that 10th- and 11th-grade high school students take as practice for the SAT and ACT.
 The test is given at schools each fall and can also be used to identify National Merit Scholars and award merit scholarships.
 The PSAT 10 is the same test as the PSAT/NMSQT but it is only for 10th-grade students, is given during the spring, and its scores are not eligible for the National Merit Scholars Program.

 The PSAT/NMSQT and the PSAT 10 cover the same content areas.
 Both tests provide students and educators with the chance to check in on progress toward college and career readiness and success.
-Both serve as an excellent way for students to preview and practice for the SAT, because they are tightly aligned with the SAT.
+Both serve as an excellent way for students to review and practice for the SAT because they are tightly aligned with the SAT.

 For more information, please visit: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10

 The SAT is the nation’s most widely used college admission test.
-Used with high school GAP, SAT scores are the best predicators of a student’s potential to succeed in college.
+Used with high school GAP, SAT scores are the best predictors of a student’s potential to succeed in college.

 A new version of the New SAT is coming in March 2016 with different rules than the current one.
 The New SAT is the anchor of the SAT Suite of Assessments.
 Tightly aligned with the PSAT/NMSQT, PSAT 10, and PSAT 8/9, it provides a powerful connection to college and career.
 As students will progress from grade to grade, the tests will keep pace, matching the scope and difficulty of work found in the classroom.
 The main skills and knowledge areas it will test are the following: